 Per CIF regulations and board policy, in order to participate in athletics a student must demonstrate satisfactory educational progress in meeting the requirements for graduation.
-In addition, the academic standard for the student is a GPA of 2.0 or above and no F’s.
-Any student who earns an F grade or a GPA that falls below a 2.0 at the quarter/semester will be ineligible.
-Any ineligibility from extra or co-curricular activities shall be effective on Monday of the week after grades are mailed.
+In addition, the academic standard for the student is a GPA of 2.0 or above.
+Any student who earns a GPA that falls below a 2.0 at the quarter/semester will be ineligible.
+Any ineligibility from extra or co-curricular activities shall be effective on Monday of the week after grades are posted.

-If a student falls below the established academic standard (2.0 and no F’s), he/she may opt to use probation under the following conditions:
+If a student falls below the established academic standard (2.0), he/she may opt to use probation under the following conditions:

 - A student can access a maximum of two probation periods during their high school years (9th, 10th, 11th, or 12th grades).
-A student can access his/her second probationary period if he/she successfully completes his/her first probationary period.
+A student can access their second probationary period if they have successfully completed their first probationary period.

 - The probationary periods cannot be used in back-to-back grading periods.